-Introducing Tennessee's Financial Literacy Week, presented by the Tennessee Bankers Association, was introduced in 2019.
-Each year during the first week of April 8-12, 2019, we’re calling on all member banks to participate in their community with a financial literacy event.
+Tennessee's Financial Literacy Week, presented by the Tennessee Bankers Association, was introduced in 2019.
+Each year during the first week of April, we call on all member banks to participate in their community with a financial literacy event.
 Activities can range from teaching school children about the importance of saving, a Rotary Club presentation on banking, or an in-bank event promoting a certain product or service.
 Next year's Financial Literacy Week is April 6-10, 2020.

 Use your unique set of skills and expertise to help address a serious problem—the lack of financial know-how.
 Participation gives you the opportunity to foster relationships in your communities, while giving consumers the tools and inspiration for a successful financial future.

 Click the button on the right to register your bank, and remember to share your pictures on social media with #TNFinLit and tag @TNBankers.

 Did you know that Tennessee is one of only 23 states that require personal financial education as a requirement for high school graduation?